33 Things Your Fast Food Worker Isn’t Telling You

 It makes me laugh when someone comes in and says she’s trying to be healthy—and then orders a salad with crispy chicken

 At McDonald’s, some of those salads have about as many calories as a Big Mac.
 In fact, a small order of french fries contains four fewer grams of fat than a packet of our ranch dressing.
-These fast food items are improving the economy.

 We’re timed on how fast we get customers through the drive-through…